ibm-cloud-docs/log-analysis/agent/config_agent_windows_v3.md

     You must specify two backslashes (`\\`) when specifying the directory.
 For example, `C:\\ProgramData\\logs`.
     {: important}

+    If you specify a directory that does not exist, the agent will successfully start, but data will not be processed.
+    {: note}

 `log.include.glob`
 :   You can configure glob patterns to define the types of log files that the agent processes.